MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 - pas

 ## Czech personal identity number
-This sensitive information type entity is included in the EU National Identification Number bundle.
+This sensitive information type entity is included in the EU National identification number bundle and is available as a stand alone sensitive information type entity.

 ### Format